polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/configure-a-pallet.md

 optimize storage, you could use any unsigned integer type that was at least 32-bits in size; this is because
 [the `Balance` type](https://substrate.dev/rustdocs/v3.0.0/pallet_balances/pallet/trait.Config.html#associatedtype.Balance)
-for the Balances pallet `Config` configuration trait is "bounded" by [the `AtLeast32BitUnsigned` trait](https://substrate.dev/rustdocs/v3.0.0/sp_arithmetic/traits/trait.AtLeast32BitUnsigned.html).
+for the Balances pallet `Config` configuration trait is bound by [the `AtLeast32BitUnsigned` trait](https://substrate.dev/rustdocs/v3.0.0/sp_arithmetic/traits/trait.AtLeast32BitUnsigned.html).

 Now that you have an idea of the purpose behind the `Config` configuration trait and how you can